php/php-langspec/spec/07-variables.md

 **Undefined Array Elements**

-Similar to [undefined global variables](#undefined-global-variables), a distinction is made based on the context where an undefined array element is used.
+Similar to [undefined local variables](#undefined-local-variables), a distinction is made based on the context where an undefined array element is used.

 *byValue Context*